Security testing is an invaluable tool to help understand the effectiveness of your security strategy.

 Challenge 1: How clearly defined is your pen testing scope?

-Penetration testing should be performed regularly to uncover security issues.
+Penetration testing should be performed regularly to uncover security issues (learn more here about how often to perform penetration tests).
 It is an intensive process, involving hands on analysis and a range of testing tools.
 But some of the most crucial work happens before the testing starts.

 The scoping phase shapes the success or failure of the entire test.
 With so many areas of your business to test, it is easy to fall into a trap of creating a scope which is too broad.